How To Find and Target Killer Keywords In Your Marketing Research

 You need to balance high demand against the level of supply – the competition for a keyword needs to be beatable using the time and resources you have available for article marketing.

 Otherwise, there’s no point – if you can’t get into the top 10 on the search engines, you won’t get to enjoy the maximum effects of your efforts.

-The number of results returned in a Google search for a keyword can give you a general idea of the number of pages you're up against, and using a PageRank (PR) checking tool to discover the PR of the top results will give you an indication of the competition strength.
+The number of results returned in a Google search for a keyword can give you a general idea of the number of pages you’re up against.
+Using a PageRank (PR) checking tool to discover the PR of the top results will give you an indication of the competition strength.

 Again, these are rough indicators and more specific statistics can be had with paid keyword research tools.

 Now that you know the importance of balancing demand with supply to find winnable keywords, you also need to understand keyword targeting.
 Finding targeted keywords means finding keywords that are closely related to your products or services, rather than general words.

 General words are very hit and miss – specific words related to your monetization methods will bring you visitors who are more likely to be interested in taking an action that will grow your bank account.

 A Good Keyword Provides Traffic That Will Monetize

 This is closely related to the above point, but needs some elaboration.
 Consider the differences between the keywords ‘free meditation ebook’ and ‘buy meditation ebook.’

 Chances are, ‘free meditation ebook’ will be higher in demand – after all, lots of people want free stuff.
 And both these keywords will bring targeted traffic for someone selling a product or service in the meditation niche.
 However, which of these keywords is more likely to monetize well?